Robert John Valentine

 Bobby Valentine has Dodger-blue bloodlines.
-A first-round Dodger draft pick in 1968, Valentine was one of the most heralded prospects in the august organization's history.
-He played for Tommy Lasorda at Ogden and Spokane in the Dodgers' system and for Walter Alston in the majors.
+A first-round draft pick by the Los Angeles Dodgers in 1968, Valentine was one of the most heralded prospects in the august organization's history.
+He played for Tommy Lasorda with the Ogden Dodgers and Spokane Indians in the Dodgers' system and for Walter Alston in the majors.
 And he would marry Mary Branca, daughter of longtime Dodger pitcher Ralph Branca.

 As a player, Valentine was a great talent, the kind of kid who plays shortstop on any team he finds himself on because he's just plain more athletic and more skilled than his peers.
-(He would play every position in the major leagues except pitcher.)
-He was a baseball star in high school, but also a football star (recruited by USC) and a sprinter.
+He would play every position in the major leagues except pitcher.
+He was a baseball star in high school, but also a football star (recruited by the University of Southern California) and a sprinter.
 Valentine was an exceptionally gifted ballroom dancer in his youth.

-After a few weeks in rookie-league Ogden in '68 (long enough to win his league's MVP award), Valentine jumped to AAA Spokane in 1969 at the age of 19, and found himself a major-league callup near the end of the '69 season.
+After a few weeks in rookie-league Ogden in 1968 - long enough to win his league's MVP award -, Valentine jumped to AAA Spokane in 1969 at the age of 19, and found himself a major-league call-up near the end of the 1969 season.
 Back in Spokane for more seasoning in 1970, Valentine hit .340 with speed and power, and was league MVP again.
-He was probably the best prospect on Lasorda's Pacific Coast League champions, even though the team also included the core of future Dodger pennant winners: Bill Buckner, Steve Garvey, Davey Lopes, and Bill Russell.
+He was probably the best prospect on Lasorda's Pacific Coast League champions, even though the team also included the core of future Dodger pennant winners: Bill Buckner, Steve Garvey, Davey Lopes and Bill Russell.
 But even in his minor-league days, Valentine compiled an ugly injury history, including beanings and knee injuries.

 Valentine hung on as a utility player through 1979.
-He coached for the Mets, who had employed him briefly as a player in the late 70s, and then was named manager of the Texas Rangers in midseason 1985.
+He coached for the New York Mets, who had employed him briefly as a player in the late 1970s, and then was named manager of the Texas Rangers in midseason in 1985.

-Valentine would manage in Texas for most of eight seasons as part of a stable front-office team that incuded general manager Tom Grieve and innovative pitching coach Tom House.
-Valentine rode a young lineup and even younger starting pitchers Ed Correa, Bobby Witt, and Jose Guzman to a winning record in 1986, and later in his tenure took a young core bolstered by star acquisitions like Nolan Ryan and Julio Franco to consistent ... well, consistent mediocrity, which was at least an improvement on the consistent awfulness of the early-80s Rangers.
+Valentine managed in Texas for most of eight seasons as part of a stable front-office team that included general manager Tom Grieve and innovative pitching coach Tom House.
+Valentine rode a young lineup and even younger starting pitchers Ed Correa, Bobby Witt, and Jose Guzman to a winning record in 1986, and later in his tenure took a young core bolstered by star acquisitions like Nolan Ryan and Julio Franco to consistent ... well, consistent mediocrity, which was at least an improvement on the consistent awfulness of the early-1980s Rangers.

-Fired in 1992 after compiling an overall .490 mark in Texas, Valentine briefly coached for Cincinnati and managed AAA Norfolk in the Mets' organization.
-In 1995, Valentine went to Japan and managed Chiba Lotte.
-He led the club to a 69-58 record and a second place finish in his only season with the team.
+Fired in 1992 after compiling an overall .490 mark in Texas, Valentine briefly coached for the Cincinnati Reds and managed the AAA Norfolk Tides in the Mets' organization.
+In 1995, Valentine went to Japan and managed the Chiba Lotte Marines.
+He led the club to a 69-58 record and a second-place finish in his only season with the team.
 Back with Norfolk after that venture, Valentine was promoted to manage the troubled New York Mets in 1996.

 The Mets had been floundering since their most recent glory days under Davey Johnson in the late 1980s.
 Stocked with talent and loaded with cash, the team had played very indifferent baseball at best.
-Valentine took them to five straight winning seasons and to the 2000 National League pennant.
+Valentine took them to five straight winning seasons and to the 2000 National League pennant when the Mets faced the New York Yankees in the World Series.
 Though his baseball roots were in L.A., Valentine, a Connecticut kid, seemed made for the New York media circus.
 He grabbed headlines, acted as a lightning rod, and fulminated on his own, as when he sneaked back into the dugout in disguise after one notable ejection.
 He feuded with Rickey Henderson and wrestled Carl Everett.
 And as soon as the club dipped below .500, he was gone, but he brought undeniable success to Flushing for the first time in years: success that evaporated when he left.

 On November 30, 2011, he was named to succeed Terry Francona as manager of the Boston Red Sox.
 He was back working at ESPN at the time and had not originally been among the contenders for the job, as the Red Sox interviewed candidates with a lower profile, but unhappy with their first choices, they switched gears and selected the media-friendly Valentine.
 However, the 2012 season proved very trying for Valentine and the Red Sox.
 Expected to compete for a postseason spot, the Red Sox instead were shaken by repeated bullpen meltdowns in the early season, poor performances by their starting pitchers, especially Josh Beckett and Jon Lester, and a steady fall in the standings that saw them finish in last place.
 Boston icons Kevin Youkilis and Beckett, as well as the high-priced Adrian Gonzalez and Carl Crawford, were traded before the end of the season, and the team finished the year with a patched-up line-up among recriminations.
 Valentine was widely criticized for tensions in the clubhouse, and submitted his resignation as soon as the season was over.
 In his autobiography published in 2017, DH David Ortiz thoroughly panned Valentine's leadership style, saying that he let his ego get in the way of results, and was too preoccupied with trying to demonstrate how much smarter he was than everyone else.
 After the season, he returned to the broadcast booth as a commentator with NBC Sports Radio, then in the spring of 2013, accepted the position of Athletic Director at Sacred Heart University.